Overwhelming infection of the bloodstream, or sepsis, impacted more than 1,500 servicemembers in 2009 alone.

 To do so, the DLT program seeks to develop multiple component technologies, integrate them into a portable device, and rigorously validate device effectiveness.
 Key technical areas and representative technical approaches include:

-The integration and validation of these component technologies will focus on developing an innovative path to FDA investigational device exemption (IDE) before the completion of the program.
-From there, the device would be available for transition to military medical commands and clinical trials required for final regulatory approval.
+The integration and validation of these component technologies focuses on establishing a path to FDA Investigational Device Exemption (IDE) before the completion of the program.
+From there, the device will be available for transition to military medical commands and clinical trials required for final regulatory approval.

-Component development for DLT began in Fall, 2011.
-Integration of components into a DLT portable device is expected to begin in Fall, 2012.
+DLT component technology development began in Fall, 2011.
+Integration of components into a DLT device began in spring, 2013.

 Dr. Timothy Broderick firstname.lastname@example.org